Menu

 Children's Books

-Because Foxton Hall is a 'Coming of Age' Regency Romance, I am writing it to be more inclusive and diverse than normal romance dramas.
-I even broach the subjects of disability and mental wellbeing as well as racism and classism, through it because I feel that representing the underrepresented is essential for what could become a global infinite SVOD serial.
-We all need to see ourselves reflected, not just the privileged few...
-Foxton Hall will also be written as a series of novels, to make the world immersive and secure the I.P.
+I feel that representing the underrepresented is essential for what could become a global infinite SVOD serial.
+We all need to see ourselves reflected in what we watch, not just the privileged few...
+This year I will start writing Foxton Hall as a series of novels, to develop the brand and secure the I.P.

 About Emily...